PinkiePieExplosion/PinkiePieExplosion/README.md

 I am Panromantic, Almondsexual (but im starting to lean towards pansexual or omni), Nonbinary (strictly they/them only)

 I think this would count as a BYI: I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl and none really with adults/people older) It affects me in general online but the age is what affects me irl.
 I am safe online and the adult friends I do have online and irl I have either known them for years or they were my parents friends (or my parents know them well - mostly applies for irl.)
 I can make friends with people younger than me or my age online but it isn't as easy for me.

-I have a couple friends around my age (Teratophilia & winterprisonn) but I also have friends older than me who have either just gained my trust or I look up to them!
+- I have a couple friends around my age (Teratophilia & winterprisonn)
+- But I also have friends older than me who have either just gained my trust or I look up to them!
 (MothlightSys, brvteforce (online mom I think - if she allows it ofc), & NarratorFights)

 Another BYI: I also have ADHD!
 I got diagnosed when I was a toddler and I can get very hyperactive, I also end up assuming stuff a lot - like if I get ignored I think I did something wrong or if I get scolded I end up feeling horrible.
 I am getting better at not feeling that way though!